Marty9406/text_analyzer/README.md

  - the number of titlecase words
  - the number of uppercase words
  - the number of lowercase words
- - the number of numbers
+ - the number of numeric strings
  - the sum of all numbers
  - simple bar chart with the frequency of individual word lengths